 - Information about mold and how the tenant can prevent it.

-- The collection and handling of the tenant’s security deposit including.
+- The collection and handling of the tenant’s deposit including.

 - Information about any nonrefundable fees the tenant will be liable for paying.

-In Washington, tenants enjoy the following rights under the Residential Landlord-Tenant Act.
+Tenants enjoy the following rights under.
 A right to:

 - Terminate their periodic tenancy after serving the appropriate advance notice.